open-cluster-management-io/config-policy-controller/docs/adoption_guide.md

 config/crds/

 you can change the `Kind`.
-Note if you wish to change the API goup `mcm.ibm.com` you would also need to change it in: `pkg/apis/mcm/v1alpha1/register.go`
+Note if you wish to change the API goup `policies.ibm.com` you would also need to change it in: `pkg/apis/mcm/v1alpha1/register.go`

 you can double check where you need to make changes by searching for the old `Kind`

 ```
-find . -type f -exec grep -H 'grcpolicy' {} \;
+find . -type f -exec grep -H 'samplepolicy' {} \;
 ```

 ### Change your type